| Subcribe via RSS

-James Ream’s 1966 Lipman House For Sale
+James Ream’s 1966 Lipman House

 Last year we highlighted the Sorensen House, another 60’s era home designed by James Ream.
 Happily, we convinced the family of the original owner not to “update” the home before putting it on the market.
 Subsequently, the new owners have under taken restoration of the home…even contacting the now 90+ James Ream for guidance.